Lockdown Lifted, Morris County Tech Deemed Safe After Shooting Threat

 Butler and Parsippany schools had an increased police presence for precautionary measures, parents said.

+Bergen County Tech and Parsippany Hills High School were in lockdown mode briefly, during which a PHHS student tried jumping out of a first floor window around 9:55 and cut himself, police said.
+He was treated by EMS.
+Both schools resumed classes.

-Morris County Tech students during the lockdown posted videos from the inside of the dark building on Snapchat saying there had been a shooting threat.
+Morris County Tech students posted videos from the inside of the dark building on Snapchat saying there had been a shooting threat.
 Parents confirmed the threat on social media saying police were not letting any incoming buses drop students off.

 Buses from Morris County Tech were rerouted to Parsippany Hills High School, where students will spend the rest of the day or be transported to PHS for classes, Parsippany police said on Facebook.